-Funding source is: & Procurement is for: Projected & Cost is: State/Local Funds ONLY : Apparatus, Supplies, Materials, & Equipment ≥\$ 90,000 Construction ≥ \$500,000 Apparatus, Supplies, Materials, & Equipment (requires cost or price analysis) > \$ 90,000 Federal AND State/Local Funds: Formatted: Not Highlight Construction (requires adequate number of quotes plus M/WBE) \$\frac{\geq}{\square\$100,000\square\$1}\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Formatted Table Construction (requires cost or price analysis formal bid process). \$250,000- Formatted: Not Highlight Formatted: Not Highlight , \$499,999 Formatted: Not Highlight
+Funding source is: & Procurement is for: Projected & Cost is: State/Local Funds ONLY : Apparatus, Supplies, Materials, & Equipment ≥\$ 90,000 Construction ≥ \$500,000 Apparatus, Supplies, Materials, & Equipment (requires cost or price analysis) Federal AND State/Local Funds: p ≥ \$ 90,000 Construction (requires adequate number of quotes plus M/WBE) \$10,000- \$249,999 Construction (requires cost or price analysis formal bid process) \$250,000- \$499,999

-- PTD must review new/adaptedall specifications prior to solicitation of equipment, supplies, apparatuses and new-type rolling stock.
-This requirement does not apply to the following:

-- Minivans

-- Conversion and Lift Vans

-- Center Aisle Vans and Standard Vans

-- Light Transit Vehicles (Cutaway-type Bus)

-- PTD must review drawings, designs, and/or description of work required prior to solicitation of construction, renovation, or facility improvement projects.7 This includes the purchase or construction of bus shelters.

-- Publish-Public advertisement (electronic ad may be used) for the bid, at least once, 7

-days prior to opening
+- PTD must review all specifications prior to solicitation of equipment, supplies, apparatuses and new-type rolling stock.6 This requirement does not apply to the following: - Minivans - Conversion and Lift Vans - Center Aisle Vans and Standard Vans - Light Transit Vehicles (Cutaway-type Bus) - PTD must review drawings, designs, and/or description of work required prior to solicitation of construction, renovation, or facility improvement projects.7 This includes the purchase or construction of bus shelters. - Public advertisement (electronic ad may be used) for the bid, at least once, 7 days prior to opening - Project shall identify source of funding in advertisement, such as "Project will be funded in part with federal funding", or "Project will be funded with state and federal funding".